Charlotte Flair: Early years in NXT (2012–2014)

 On May 17, 2012, she signed a developmental contract with WWE and trained under Lodi in North Carolina before joining NXT, the WWE developmental territory, in Tampa, Florida.
 Her trainers in NXT included Sara Del Rey.
 Fliehr adopted the ring name Charlotte and had her first televised singles match on the July 17, 2013, episode of NXT, where she defeated Bayley.
-In late 2013, Charlotte formed a tag team with Bayley, and the two defeated Aksana and Alicia Fox on the September 4 episode of NXT.
+In late 2013, Flair formed a tag team with Bayley, and the two defeated Aksana and Alicia Fox on the September 4 episode of NXT.
 On the October 10 episode of NXT, Bayley accompanied Charlotte to a match against Santana Garrett, which she won, but during the match The BFFs—Beautiful, Fierce Females (Sasha Banks and Summer Rae) came to the ring and attempted to convince Bayley to join them, much to Charlotte's annoyance.

-On the November 13 episode of NXT, Charlotte attacked Bayley and joined the BFFs, establishing herself as a heel in the process.
-After a two-month absence due to a legit injury, Charlotte returned on the January 22, 2014, episode of NXT and began accompanying Rae and Banks to their matches.
+On the November 13 episode of NXT, Flair attacked Bayley and joined the BFFs, establishing herself as a heel in the process.
+After a two-month absence due to a legit injury, Flair returned on the January 22, 2014, episode of NXT and began accompanying Rae and Banks to their matches.
 In February, Charlotte confronted and challenged NXT Women's Champion Paige during an interview with Renee Young.
-Following Rae's elevation to WWE's main roster, Charlotte and Banks feuded with Bayley, who formed an alliance with Natalya, who defeated Charlotte by disqualification after Banks interfered on the March 27 episode of NXT.
+Following Rae's elevation to WWE's main roster, Flair and Banks feuded with Bayley, who formed an alliance with Natalya, who defeated Charlotte by disqualification after Banks interfered on the March 27 episode of NXT.
 On April 6 at WrestleMania XXX, she appeared alongside Sasha Banks and Alexa Bliss in Triple H's entrance in his match against Daniel Bryan.
-The feud between Charlotte and Paige ended on the April 24 episode of NXT, when Charlotte and Banks defeated Emma and Paige, with Charlotte scoring the pinfall over Paige.
+The feud between Charlotte and Paige ended on the April 24 episode of NXT, when Flair and Banks defeated Emma and Paige, with Charlotte scoring the pinfall over Paige.